vildeka/project/README.md

 **dataminix2.txt**<br/>
 The last dataset called dataminix2.txt is very small containing only 3 sequences.
 It was used to for easy readabilety when making the scripts.

-http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc255
+## Note on changing windowsize:<br/>
+If you want to change the windowsize, it is important that it is change in all the three places it is beeing specified.
+Two places in the script dataparser.py and one place in FASTA_to_inputvector.py http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc255